LostbBlizzard/UCodeLang/UCodeDocumentation/src/GetingStartedUsers.md

 ```

 ## Extension
-Also because we are not in the 1970 lets also download the [VsCode extension](https://marketplace.visualstudio.com/items?itemName=Lostblizzard.ucode-language) to make our lives easier.
+lets also download the [VsCode extension](https://marketplace.visualstudio.com/items?itemName=Lostblizzard.ucode-language) to make our lives easier.

 just search up UCodeLang by Lost blizzard in your extension tab.